Erolstt/PageObjectwithRuby/README.md

-POC for leaf home web apps.
-PageObject was used as design pattern and rspec was used as test framework.
+PageObject used as design pattern and rspec used as test framework.